Purpose Driven Ad Campaigns

 But there’s a big question: Do these purpose-driven ads really work?
 How do we know if they make a positive impact and connect with people?

-Understanding Purpose-Driven Campaigns
+Understanding the Purpose-Driven Campaigns

 These campaigns are different from regular marketing.